Medically reviewed by Drugs.com. Last updated on Feb 10, 2020.

 Usual Adult Dose for Biliary Cirrhosis

-Tablets: 13 to 15 mg/kg/day orally in 2 to 4 divided doses with food
+Tablets: 13 to 15 mg/kg orally per day, given in 2 to 4 divided doses with food

--Dose should be adjusted according to patient's need at physician's discretion.
+-The dose should be adjusted to the patient's needs.

-Approved indication: For treatment of patients with primary biliary cirrhosis
+Use: Treatment of patients with primary biliary cirrhosis (PBC)

 Usual Adult Dose for Gallbladder Disease